 Senior students are registered at the university through special procedures.
 For details, consult the medical laboratory science program director.

-The senior year spent off campus requires the following special interpretation of university policies: transfer students must present at least 16 credits of 300 to 400-level biology or chemistry coursework taken at Mason; no unsatisfactory grades (less than 'C') may be presented for courses in the senior year of professional study.
-Transfer students entering with more than 45 transfer credits are often unable to complete the pre-professional phase of their program in the usual three years of full-time study.
+The senior year spent off campus requires the following special interpretation of university policies:

+- Transfer students must present at least 16 credits of 300 to 400-level biology or chemistry coursework taken at Mason. - No unsatisfactory grades (less than 'C') may be presented for courses in the senior year of professional study. - Transfer students entering with more than 45 transfer credits are often unable to complete the pre-professional phase of their program in the usual three years of full-time study.

 Students may have up to 30 credits of professional study during the senior year awarded for clinical education at an affiliated school of medical technology.
 No more than 30 professional credits may be applied toward the degree.

-Course List

-Code Title Credits

-The distribution of cre dits in these courses varies with the school of medical technology.
-In consultation with the advisor, select from the following: 30
+The distribution of credits in these courses varies with the school of medical technology.
+In consultation with the advisor, select from the following:

 MLAB 401 Orientation to the Problems and Practices of the Clinical Laboratory

 MLAB 402 Clinical Hematology and Coagulation

 MLAB 403 Clinical Microscopy

 MLAB 404 Serology and Immunohematology

 MLAB 405 Clinical Microbiology

 MLAB 406 Clinical Chemistry

 MLAB 407 Clinical Molecular Biology

-Total Credits 30

 Notes:

 Students are encouraged to elect additional basic science courses during their pre-professional years.
-Recommended courses are:
+Recommended courses include:

-Course List

-Code Title Credits

 BIOL 465 Histology 4

 BIOL 483 General Biochemistry 4

-BIOL 484 Eukaryotic Cell Biology 3
+BIOL 484 Cell Signaling and Disease 3

-BIOL 485 Eukaryotic Cell Biology Laboratory 2-3
+BIOL 485 Cell Signaling Laboratory 2-3

 CHEM 321 Quantitative Chemical Analysis 4

 PHYS 243 College Physics I (Mason Core) 3

-PHYS 244 College Physics Lab (Mason Core) 1
+PHYS 244 College Physics I Lab (Mason Core) 1

 PHYS 245 College Physics II (Mason Core) 3

-PHYS 246 College Physics Lab (Mason Core) 1
+PHYS 246 College Physics II Lab (Mason Core) 1